Rotator Cuff Tear lawyer in indiana

 Cases involving rotator cuff surgeries are very serious and need an experienced slip and fall attorney like those at McKibben Shaw Law.

-With over 30+ years experience and several jury trials involving "rotator cuff tears", Attorney Jeff JJ Shaw is the right man for the job to get you the compensation you deserve.
+With over 30 years experience and several jury trials involving "rotator cuff tears", the attorneys at McKibben Shaw Law is the right firm for the job to get you the compensation you deserve.
+Call us at (800) 777-7777.

 Not just the lawyers you need, but the lawyers you WANT.- Tristen K